CharlesPikachu/videodl/docs/Quickstart.md

 ```

 If you want to use N_m3u8DL-RE to speed up the download of HLS/m3u8 streams, you can do the following
-(*starting from videofetch 0.4.0, as long as the environment variables include N_m3u8DL-RE, the program will automatically invoke N_m3u8DL-RE to accelerate video downloads.*):
+(*starting from videofetch 0.4.0, as long as the environment variables include N_m3u8DL-RE, the program will automatically invoke N_m3u8DL-RE to accelerate video downloads.*),

 ```python
 from videodl import videodl